carbon-language/carbon-lang/docs/design/generics/details.md

 }

-// Forward declaration of external implementations external impl MyClass as Interface1 where .T1 = i32;
+// Forward declaration of external implementations impl MyClass as Interface1 where .T1 = i32;
-external impl MyClass as Interface2 where .T2 = bool;
+impl MyClass as Interface2 where .T2 = bool;

 // Forward declaration of an internal implementation impl MyClass as Interface3 where .T3 = f32;